WELCOME!

 Other honey bees (Apis spp.)

-If you care for or know about untreated colonies or free-living nests of Eastern honey bees (Apis cerana), Giant honey bees (Apis dorsata), Dwarf honey bees (Apis florea), or others in the Apis genus, which are located anywhere in the world, register them via this Google Form.
+If you know about or care for free-living nests or untreated colonies of Eastern honey bees (Apis cerana), Giant honey bees (Apis dorsata), Dwarf honey bees (Apis florea), or others within the Apis genus, which are located anywhere in the world, register them via this Google Form.

 photo © Rison Thumboor